-While the Consumer Assistance Staff is able to respond to some consumer inquiries without extensive research, about 71 percent of consumer complaints required investigation by the staff.
-About 39 percent of investigations resulted in reversal or modification of the utilities' original action.
+While the Consumer Assistance Staff is able to respond to most inquiries without extensive research, about 75 percent of complaints required investigation by the staff.
+About 44 percent of investigations resulted in reversal or modification of the utility's original action.
+Payment terms were negotiated in 20 percent of the investigations.